aalighahremani96/Cpp-and-MATLAB-Codes-BIPVT-Case-/README.md

 This project focuses on the analysis of a Building-Integrated Photovoltaic/Thermal (BIPVT) system.
-The implemented MATLAB and C++ codes calculate:
+The implemented Python, MATLAB and C++ codes calculate:

 -Duct outlet air temperature